valtimo-platform/valtimo-documentation/using-valtimo/forms/creating-forms-in-valtimo.md

 # Creating FormIO forms in Valtimo

-In Valtimo, the forms can be prefilled with data from a case or from other external sources.
+In Valtimo, forms can be prefilled with data from a case or from other external sources.
 This page describes how

 ## Case data